-* Key conservatives signal readiness to grant SPD tax rise
+* Key conservatives signal readiness to grant SPD tax rise wish

 * Social Democrats most likely partner for Merkel third term

 * But SPD will ask high price for new "grand coalition"

 * Coalition talks could last months, Greens purge leadership

 BERLIN, Sept 25 (Reuters) - Conservative allies of Germany's Angela Merkel said on Wednesday they might agree to raise taxes to help lure the defeated centre-left Social Democrats into a grand coalition that would keep the chancellor in power.

 Their overtures came in media interviews ahead of a meeting of SPD leaders in Berlin on Friday, where the opposition will try to chart its new course after losing a third parliamentary election to Merkel and her Christian Democrats (CDU) on Sunday.

 Both the SPD and the Greens, Merkel's potential coalition partners following the failure of her previous allies, the pro-business Free Democrats, to win any seats, have been playing hard to get by suggesting they do want to join her government.

 The Social Democrats saw their support crumble during Merkel's previous left-right grand coalition in 2005-2009 and so may drive a high price for their support.